What Is Elder Law vs. Estate Planning?

 Legal issues within elder law include:

-- Residency options, including independent living, assisted living, long-term care, continuing care, and nursing homes
+- Residency options, including independent living, assisted living, long-term care, community care, and nursing homes

 - Public benefits available to help pay for care, such as Medicare and Medicaid

-- How to access the benefits you’re entitled to
+- Veterans’ benefits and how to access the benefits you’re entitled to

 What Is Estate Planning?

 An estate plan prepares for what happens to your property after you die.
-This is accomplished through a will or living trust.
+This is most commonly accomplished through a will or living trust.

-A last will and testament, or will, a core estate planning document that states your final wishes, names your beneficiaries (people who will inherit your property), and appoints a personal representative (also called an executor) who will guide your estate through probate court when you die.
+A will, or last will and testament, is a core estate planning document.
+It states your final wishes, names your beneficiaries (people who will inherit your property), and appoints a personal representative (also called an executor) who will guide your estate through probate court when you die.

-Depending on how large your estate is, it may be subject to state or federal estate taxes.
-One method for avoiding estate taxes is gifting assets and thereby reducing the size of your estate.
+Depending on the size of your estate, it may be subject to state or federal estate taxes.
+One way to avoid estate taxes is to gift assets, thereby reducing the size of your estate.
 However, there are limits on how much an individual can give before it becomes subject to gift taxes.

 End-of-Life Planning in Your Estate Plan

-An estate plan can also include documents that address end-of-life matters, such as the type of medical care or life support you want to receive if you have a terminal illness.
+An estate plan can also include documents that address end-of-life matters, such as the type of medical care or life support you wish to receive if you have a terminal illness.

-A living will is a type of advance directive that says what kind of health care you wish to receive if you become incapacitated and unable to make medical decisions.
-It can address life support, medical operations, and organ donation issues.
+A living will is an advance healthcare directive that says what kind of healthcare you wish to receive if you become incapacitated and unable to make medical decisions.
+It can address issues related to life support, medical operations, and organ donation.

-A durable power of attorney (POA), also called a health care proxy or health care power of attorney, is an individual legally authorized to make medical decisions on your behalf if you become incapacitated.
+A durable power of attorney (POA), also called a healthcare proxy or healthcare power of attorney, is an instrument that legally authorizes another person to make medical decisions on your behalf if you become incapacitated.
 There are also financial POAs who are similarly authorized to make decisions related to financial affairs.
 A POA’s authority to make decisions about your affairs generally ends when you die.

-Since an estate plan can address end-of-life issues such as health care, estate planning has some overlap with elder law.
+Since an estate plan can address end-of-life issues such as healthcare, it overlaps with elder law.

-What Assets Should Be Considered When Planning for an Estate?
+What Assets To Consider When Planning for an Estate?

 When creating an estate plan, you should consider all your assets.
-Of course, assets vary from one person to another, but some of the main types of assets include:
+Of course, assets vary from one person to another, but some of the main types include:

 - Real estate, including land and residences

-- Personal property such as clothing, cars, books, jewelry, and other tangible property
+- Personal property such as clothing, cars, books, jewelry, and other tangible assets

 - Financial assets, including bank accounts, retirement accounts, life insurance policies, and stocks and bonds